Nahid1992/SentimentAnalysis--Tweet_using_TextBlob/README.md

 # Text Analysis
 ### Tweet Analysis using TextBlob

-In this project, a Tweet Analyzer was built using Tweeter API.
+In this project, a Tweet Analyzer was built using Tweeter API and TextBlob.